MicrosoftDocs/query-docs/query-languages/m/text-contains.md

 If the first argument is null, this function returns null.

 All characters are treated literally.
-For example, because of the spaces in "DR", " DR", "DR ", and " DR ", these text strings aren't considered equal to each other.
+For example, "DR", " DR", "DR ", and " DR " aren't considered equal to each other.

 ## Example 1